 Producer grants Hull 2017 a non-exclusive, fully paid up, royalty free, irrevocable, perpetual, worldwide licence to use, copy, reproduce and modify the Materials for the purposes of marketing and promotion of UK City of Culture and represents and warrants to Hull 2017 that the use of the Materials by Hull 2017 as contemplated in this Agreement shall not infringe any pre-existing rights of any third party.

-[The Producer agrees (i) that the following line credits shall be included in all marketing, promotional and publicity materials relating to the Production produced by the Producer and (ii) to ensure that such line credits are used by third parties in any marketing or promotional materials of this and all subsequent presentations of the Production, in each case ensuring such credit is (i) equal in size and position with all other producer credits and (ii) accompanied by the Hull 2017 Mark:
+The Producer agrees (i) that the following line credits shall be included in all marketing, promotional and publicity materials relating to the Production produced by the Producer and (ii) to ensure that such line credits are used by third parties in any marketing or promotional materials of this and all subsequent presentations of the Production, in each case ensuring such credit is (i) equal in size and position with all other producer credits and (ii) accompanied by the Hull 2017 Mark:

 Presenting Credit for presentation of original production in Hull by Hull 2017:

-“Hull UK City of Culture 2017, [Name of Venue/Producer] and [A Co-Producing Producer] (present) [Name of Production] By The Author(s)”
+Hull UK City of Culture 2017

-For all other productions and presentations:

-“[Name of Production] was originally produced by [Name of Venue/Producer], [and a co-producing partner] as part of Hull UK City Of Culture 2017”]
+presents Substance

 Where legally able to do so, Producer shall provide to Hull 2017 such access as shall be requested to marketing and other databases for the purposes of promotion by Hull 2017 of the Production and UK City of Culture.

 The Producer shall provide Hull 2017 with a minimum of five high resolution and professionally shot digital images of the Production following completion and grant to Hull 2017 an irrevocable, royalty-free license in perpetuity, to use, copy, keep and disseminate any digital outputs as Hull 2017 see fit.

-[The Producer shall ensure that any digital outputs of the Production are:
+The Producer shall ensure that any digital outputs of the Production are:

 free of charge for non-commercial uses for as long as this Agreement lasts; and

-not exploited commercially without Hull 2017’s prior written consent.]
+not exploited commercially without Hull 2017’s prior written consent.

 SPONSORSHIP OF PROJECT